BACK TO RESOURCES

 If you answered yes to all three, your claim likely meets federal IDR qualifying claims criteria.
 For providers in states with their own surprise billing laws, verify which jurisdiction applies before initiating the process.
 State law may take precedence over the federal IDR pathway.

 Need help determining which of your claims qualify for IDR?
-Radix Health specializes in eligibility assessment and end-to-end dispute resolution under the No Surprises Act.
-Contact Radix Health and request a demo to see how we simplify the process from start to finish.
+Pivotal Health specializes in eligibility assessment and end-to-end dispute resolution under the No Surprises Act.
+Contact Pivotal Health and request a demo to see how we simplify the process from start to finish.